RUCAIBox/TextBox/README.md

 These datasets can be downloaded at [https://huggingface.co/RUCAIBox](https://huggingface.co/RUCAIBox).
 The leaderboard of each dataset can be found in [our respository](Leaderboard).

 We also support you to run our model using your own dataset.
-Just follow the three steps:
+Just follow the two steps:

 1. Create a new folder under the `dataset` folder to put your own corpus file which includes a sequence per line, e.g. `dataset/YOUR_DATASET`;
 2. Write a YAML configuration file using the same file name to set the hyper-parameters of your dataset, e.g. `textbox/properties/dataset/YOUR_DATASET.yaml`.